 Perhaps the most important element of being an executor or administrator is that you have what legally is known as a fiduciary duty.
 The legal definition of “fiduciary duty is:

 “The highest standard of care.
-The person who has a fiduciary duty is called the fiduciary, and the person to whom he owes the duty, is typically referred to as the principal or the beneficiary.”
+The person who has a fiduciary duty is called the fiduciary, and the person to whom he owes the duty is typically referred to as the principal or the beneficiary.”

 In layperson’s terms, as the executor or administrator of an estate, you must be:

 The primary job of an executor or administrator is to oversee and manage the affairs of the estate.
-The demands of the task depend on the complexity of an estate.
-As mentioned before, retaining legal counsel is a recommended for more complex estates.
+The demands of the task depending on the complexity of an estate.
+As mentioned before, retaining legal counsel is recommended for more complex estates.
 A probate attorney works side by side with you to ensure the proper administration and management of an estate in probate.

 Southern California Probate Courts